Janchorizo/tfm-slr/README.md

 IC3: The proposed solution allows for the solution to be replicated AND

-IC4: The proposed solution allows to replicate the environment in which the process would take place AND
+IC4: The proposed solution allows to replicate the environment in which the process would take place

-IC5: The paper was published in the year 2017 or later

 ### Exclusion criteria
-EC1: The paper does not address a RnaSeq OR WES process OR
+EC1: The paper does not address a (RnaSeq OR WES) process OR

 EC2: The paper does not propose a software based solution (model, tool, framework, service, infrastructure, system, technique, application) OR